vivocha/bot-sdk/README.md

 The Vivocha platform provides out-of-the-box support for chat bots built using [IBM Watson Assistant (formerly Conversation)](https://www.ibm.com/watson/services/conversation) and [Dialogflow](https://dialogflow.com/) platforms.
 This means that it is possible to integrate these particular bot implementations with Vivocha simply using the Vivocha configuration app and specificing few settings, like authentication tokens, and following some, very simple, mandatory guidelines when building the bot, at design time.
 The first sections of this documentation focus on building custom Bot Agents using the Bot SDK, which allows to integrate them with the Vivocha system with ease and also provides a library to write bots using the [Wit.ai](https://wit.ai) NLP platform.

-The last three sections of this guide are dedicated to the integration guidelines for bots built with the three supported platforms: IBM Watson Assistant (formerly Conversation), Dialogflow and Wit.ai.
+The last sections of this guide are dedicated to the integration guidelines for chatbots built with the three supported platforms: IBM Watson Assistant (formerly Conversation), Dialogflow and Wit.ai and about how to transfer contacts from a bot to another agent.

 The following picture shows an high-level overview of the Vivocha Bot SDK and its software components.